dulnan/nuxt-easy-texts/README.md

 ### Load the texts

-All default/singular/plural texts in your code are compiled away, for example:
+All default/singular/plural texts in your code are removed via a vite plugin, for example:

 ```typescript
 const { $texts, $textsPlural } = useEasyTexts()